Hollywood’s Silent Era & The Rise of the Studio System (1910s–1920s)

 Ans.
 Paramount, Universal, Warner Bros., and MGM rose to prominence, establishing the foundations of the Hollywood studio system.

-FAQs on Hollywood’s Silent Era & The Studio System
+Detailed FAQs — Hollywood’s Silent Era & The Studio System

 Let’s dive deeper into common questions about Hollywood’s Silent Era and the birth of the studio system.